vesterheim/vesterheim.github.io/join-give/endowed-funds/list/index.md

 Gertrude Berg Professional Staff Endowment
 : for the support of administrative and managerial positions

-Harry and Josepha Anderson Fine Ars Endowment
+Harry and Josepha Anderson Fine Arts Endowment
 : for the support of the fine art collection

 Haugen Living Trust